winniehoung/webgl-utils/README.md

 ### canvas.html
 - Example project utilizing rendering and matrix utils
 - Use speed slider to change animation speed
-- Press arrow keys for a surprise
+- Click on first canvas for a surprise (also try clicking arrow keys)

 ### rendering_utils.js